TheContentGym/GeospatialAPIs-UP42/Steps/Configure-the-job.md

-# 4.Configure The Job
+# 4.Configure and Run The Job

 A job is a unique instance of a pre-configured workflow that delivers the outputs defined by the JSON parameters in the job configuration.
 In this use case, we have the UP42_challenge.geojson file that defines this configuration.

+This topic includes information on creating and job and running it.
+You can also rerun a job created earlier.
+For more information on rerunning a job created earlier, see [Rerun A Job](Specify-the-area-and-run-the-job.md).

 ## UP42_challenge.geojson
 In this guide, we are using the UP42_challenge.geojson file, which specifies the coordinates of our Area Of Interest.
 The UP42_challenge.geojson file specifies a polygon area on Taormina coast in Sicily, Italy.

 Following are the contents of the geojson file:
 TODO: Fix this code sample